Best Fitbit 2024

 Only YouTube Music playback controls

-Let's put aside the Pixel Watch 3 and focus on true Fitbit-branded products that work on both iOS and Android.
+Let's put aside the Pixel Watch 3 and focus on true Fitbit-branded products that work with both iOS and Android.
 Now, the question really becomes this: should you buy a fitness tracker or smartwatch?
 The Sense 2 and Versa 4 give you a mic and speaker, plus a more conveniently large AMOLED display to swipe through data and apps.
 Despite that, we'll still point you towards the Charge 6 first.

 The Charge 6 has all-day heart rate and sleep tracking, built-in GPS tracking instead of connected GPS, NFC for tap-to-pay transactions, and automatic workout detection.
 All of this, along with the petite 1-inch AMOLED touch display, is virtually unchanged from the Charge 5; even the bands are interchangeable.